Chicks & Ducklings

 Temperatures between 55-75F (12.77-23.88C) are optimal, anything higher starts to cause stress to their bodies.

-Arrival: Prepare your brooder, heat source, food and waterer before chicks arrive home.
+Arrival: Prepare your brooder, heat source, food, and water before the chicks arrive home.
 As soon as your chicks arrive, place them in a brooder.
-Too much handling can wear them out, cause stress and sickness.
+Too much handling can wear them out, and cause stress and sickness.
 Keep the chick area draft free as chicks cannot regulate their own temperature for the first few weeks of their lives until they grow feathers.

 You can buy a brooder or make one yourself.
 It’s basically an enclosed pen with a good heat source such as a 250-watt heat lamp or electric brooder hen for chicks.
 A large metal dog crate with 18-inch brooder paper added around the inside or outside to ward off drafts works well.
 You can hang the heat lamp inside if it is large enough or mount it on top.